 How should I take torsemide?

-If you have cirrhosis or other liver problems, your doctor may want to give your first dose of this medicine in a hospital or clinic setting to quickly treat any serious side effects that occur.
+If you have cirrhosis or other liver problems, you may receive your first injection in a hospital or clinic setting to quickly treat any serious side effects.

 You may take torsemide with or without food.

 Your blood pressure will need to be checked often, and you may need other medical tests.
 Your blood and urine may both be tested if you have been vomiting or are dehydrated.

 Some things can cause your blood pressure to get too low.
 This includes vomiting, diarrhea, or heavy sweating.
 Call your doctor if you are sick with vomiting or diarrhea.

 Your condition may be treated with a combination of drugs.
 Use all medications as directed by your doctor.
 Do not change your doses or medication schedule without your doctor's advice.